SquirrelKiev/NewcordRevived/README.md

 ## Installation guide

-To download the theme, go on this [page][download-link], right-click, click "save as" and save it in your BetterDiscord themes folder.
+To download the theme on BetterDiscord, go on this [page][download-link], right-click, click "save as" and save it in your BetterDiscord themes folder.
+For Powercord, `git clone` this theme into your themes directory and you should be good.
+Make sure you have `theme-toggler` installed!

 ## Features to come (soontm)